- What causes BPH?

 Can BPH cause testicular pain?

-BPH isn’t usually associated with testicular pain, but it could be if you have inflammation of the prostate, called prostatitis.
+If you have testicular pain, this could be because you have inflammation of the prostate, called prostatitis.

 It’s possible for men to have either BPH or prostatitis, but also possible to have both conditions at the same time.